FloRich/uni-due-visual-study-planer/README.md

 # Versioning

-* D3.js version 5.11.0 used to build this project, having installed earlier version of this library and trying to alter the code with that version might cause errors to the code and you won't be able to run the project
+* D3.js version 5.11.0 is used for this project.

+# Linked projects
+In order to provide a visualization for the course catalog we had to get data of the courses and combine these course data with ratings found on [meinprof.de](https://www.meinprof.de).
+Therefor, we created two other projects that extracted and processed data from the course catalog (see https://github.com/FloRich/uni-due-course-catalog-scraper) and from meinprof.de (see https://github.com/FloRich/course-ratings).

 # Creators